5 Tips for a Ghoulishly Green Halloween

 Spooky season normally means spending season too, with U.S. consumers expected to spend $10.6 billion on Halloween this year.
 The majority of that $10.6 billion will go to costumes, while the rest will go to decorations (3.4 billion), candy (3.1 billion), and cards or invitations (0.6 billion).
 While that sounds like a huge number, it averages out to just over $100 per person.

 Keep reading for 5 Green Halloween hacks that will help you be spookily sustainable (and save scary amounts of money too).

 1. Pick Your Perfect Pumpkin

-While many people think of pumpkins as a rotting mess at the end of the fall season, there is value to having a good pumpkin or two (or 10 - if you want) in your yard or home this fall.
-Pumpkins don't only make good seasonal decorations, they are also deliciously edible.
+While many people think of pumpkins as a rotting mess at the end of the fall season, there is value in having a good pumpkin or two (or 10 - if you want) in your yard or home this fall.
+Pumpkins don't only make good seasonal decorations, but they are also deliciously edible.
 Check out this list from culinary scientist Jessica Gavin on the variety of edible pumpkins and their uses in the kitchen.

 In order to have your perfect pumpkin last all season, make sure to pick a pumpkin with a green stem that is not brittle, this ensures that it is fresh inside.

 Also, if you are looking to carve up your pumpkin as a Jack-O-Lantern, there are several tips to ensure that you can keep your creepy faces around for as long as possible.
 The most important one, however, is to not cut into your pumpkin until a day or two before Halloween, so it can be fresh-faced to frighten the little princesses or pirates that come to your door.